Dewalt-arch/pimpmyadlab/readme.md

     - Instructions on how to wget the script directly to the vm are located above

   - Select Menu Option **D**
-  - Script must be run ***3 times*** in order to fully complete Domain Contoller installation and configuration
+  - Script must be run ***3 times*** in order to fully complete Domain Controller installation and configuration

   - ***Run 1*** - Sets the name of the computer to Hydra-DC, reboots automatically when done
     - After the reboot, Run script again, Select Menu Option D for Run #2